 City of Ashton

-My goal is still the same as 2016, to concentrate on Economic Development in the Ashton Area.
+My goal is still the same, to concentrate on Economic Development in the Ashton Area.
 We will continue to do our best for the citizens of Ashton by following what General Collen Powell said, “There are no secrets to success.
 It comes from preparation, hard work, and learning from failure.”

 So, keep up the good work! —Mayor Teddy Stronks